An Improved Transfer Model: Randomized Transferable Machine: Empirical Evaluations

-Table \ref{deepsupp} shows the comparison results for deep learning case.
+From Table \ref{subsapce}, it can be seen that $\widetilde{\mathcal{M}}_x$ consistently achieves better transfer performance than $\mathcal{M}_x$, and yields 11.58\% improvement in average.
+This again verifies the effectiveness of RTM$_{lr}^d$, not only on the new data, but also on the original data.
+We further observe that $\widetilde{\mathcal{M}}_x$ also outperforms $\mathcal{M}_z$ in terms of the average performance.
+Even as a new independent transfer method, RTM$_{lr}^d$ shows its promising transfer capability, not to say it can further improve the transfer performance based on the existing subspace-based transfer methods.
+Table \ref{deepsupp} shows the results of deep learning case.
 Not surprisingly, $\widetilde{\mathcal{M}}_x$ beats $\mathcal{M}_x$ in all tasks.
-However, different from the subspace case where $\widetilde{\mathcal{M}}_x$ also outperforms $\mathcal{M}_z$ in average, $\widetilde{\mathcal{M}}_x$ is not as good as $\mathcal{M}_z$ in the deep learning case, overall.
-It is worth noting that this is not exactly a negative finding.
+However, different from the subspace case where $\widetilde{\mathcal{M}}_x$ also outperforms $\mathcal{M}_z$, $\widetilde{\mathcal{M}}_x$ is generally not as good as $\mathcal{M}_z$ in the deep learning case.
+However, we believe that this is not exactly a negative finding.
 On the one hand, we observe $\widetilde{\mathcal{M}}_x$ achieves better results than $\mathcal{M}_z$ in some tasks, e.g., DAN in $\mathbf{A}$-$\mathbf{D}$, $\mathbf{W}$-$\mathbf{A}$, and $\mathbf{P}$-$\mathbf{I}$.
-For Office-Home, $\widetilde{\mathcal{M}}_x$ even achieves the best among all the baselines in 11 out of 12 transfer tasks.
-On the other hand, $\widetilde{\mathcal{M}}_x$ has a closed-form solution and is computationally efficient, which is a huge advantage over deep learning methods.
-It only takes minutes to complete learning with moderate computing resources, while deep learning methods usually take hours and days with tremendous computing powers.
-Furthermore, it can be expected that combining RTM with these deep learning methods can further boost the transfer performance.
+For Office-Home dataset, $\widetilde{\mathcal{M}}_x$ even achieves the best among all the baselines in 11 out of 12 transfer tasks.
+On the other hand, $\widetilde{\mathcal{M}}_x$ has a closed-form solution and is computationally efficient.
+It only takes minutes to complete learning with moderate computing resources, while deep learning methods usually take hours and even days with tremendous computing powers.
+Furthermore, it can be expected that combining RTM$_{lr}^d$ with these deep learning methods can further boost the transfer performance.